zopefoundation/BTrees/docs/index.rst

 There are some tools available to help check internal consistency of a BTree as a whole.

-Most generally useful is the :mod:`BTrees.check` module.
-The :func:`check.check` function examines a BTree (or Bucket, Set, or TreeSet) for value-based consistency, such as that the keys are in strictly increasing order.
+Most generally useful is the :mod:`~BTrees.check` module.
+The :func:`~BTrees.check.check` function examines a BTree (or Bucket, Set, or TreeSet) for value-based consistency, such as that the keys are in strictly increasing order.
 See the function docstring for details.
-The :func:`check.display` function displays the internal structure of a BTree.
+The :func:`~BTrees.check.display` function displays the internal structure of a BTree.

 BTrees and TreeSets also have a :meth:`_check` method.
 This verifies that the (possibly many) internal pointers in a BTree or TreeSet are mutually consistent, and raises :exc:`AssertionError` if they're not.

-If a :func:`check.check` or :meth:`_check` call fails, it may point to a bug in the implementation of BTrees or conflict resolution, or may point to database corruption.
+If a :func:`~BTrees.check.check` or :meth:`_check` call fails, it may point to a bug in the implementation of BTrees or conflict resolution, or may point to database corruption.

 Repairing a damaged BTree is usually best done by making a copy of it.
 For example, if *self.data* is bound to a corrupted IOBTree,

 .. doctest::

    self.data = IOBTree(self.data)

 usually suffices.
 If object identity needs to be preserved,

 .. doctest::